EMazarakis/EMazarakis.github.io/_posts/2024-10-19-Incremental-Refresh-PBi-post.md

 ![Photo 22](/assets/Img/BlogImages/004.BlogPost_19_10_2024/022.refresh_now.png)

 - To see the refresh duration:
    -	Go to the semantic model, click More options (...) > Refresh History.
+[See References 6](#references)

 ![Photo 23](/assets/Img/BlogImages/004.BlogPost_19_10_2024/023.refresh_history.png)

 ![Photo 24](/assets/Img/BlogImages/004.BlogPost_19_10_2024/024.refresh_history.png)

 - Now, in order to see the size of the semantic model after the full loading (first on-demand refresh), you can go to gear icon in the top right corner in the power bi service.
   - Select Manage group storage.
+[See References 7](#references)

 ![Photo 25](/assets/Img/BlogImages/004.BlogPost_19_10_2024/025.pbi_model_size.png)

 ## Shared Capacity Limitations
 1. A shared capacity workspace has a semantic model/report size limit of 1 GB.
 2. We cannot connect to a Power BI shared workspace using SSMS or Tabular Editor to manipulate the tables’ partitions.
-[See References 8,9,11](#references)
+[See References 8,9,10,11](#references)

 ## References